srobo/volunteer-emails/SR2023/2023-03-01-competition-tech-day-reminder.md

     [Volunteer at a Tech Day](https://forms.gle/VjbEXqdYorcF2oaP7)

-We will add more details to the [list of events](https://studentrobotics.org/events/) as they become available.
+We will add more details to the [event page](https://studentrobotics.org/events/sr2023/southampton-tech-day-march/) as they become available.

 -- SR Competition Team